 When an item needs additional Amazon packaging to ensure a damage-free delivery, we aim to use as little packaging as possible.
 Amazon has designed and built models to determine the most efficient type of packaging for each item it learns about, helping reduce the number of cardboard boxes, filler, tape, and bags used.
 These models are already widely used in fulfillment centers in North America and Europe, with components being rolled out in additional locations across India, Australia, and Japan.

-For example, we often opt to use mailers and bags for delivery, which are up to 89% lighter than a similar-sized box.
-In 2023, in the U.S., Canada, and Europe, 50% of Amazon’s shipments were delivered in lightweight packaging, such as bags or envelopes.
+For example, we often opt to use envelopes and bags for delivery, which are up to 90% lighter than a similar-sized box.
+In 2024, in North America and Europe, nearly 50% of Amazon’s shipments were delivered in lightweight packaging, such as bags or envelopes.

 Looking ahead